 Contains primary source documents derived from the archives of the Central Intelligence Agency, covering foreign reactions to America’s racial struggles in the mid-20th century

-Includes firsthand reporting on the rise of indigenous rights in countries around the world; covers African-American history, the Civil Rights movement, Hispanic-American history, Asian-American history and the evolution of racial justice in America.
+Includes firsthand reporting on the rise of Indigenous rights in countries around the world; covers African American history, the Civil Rights movement, Hispanic American history, Asian American history, and the evolution of racial justice in America.

 Digital access to papers promoting as well as those opposing white nationalism.
 Includes local, regional, and national newspapers published by Klan organizations and by sympathetic publishers from across the U.S. It also includes key anti-Klan voices from newspapers published by ethnic, Catholic, and Jewish organizations.